NEWS & HIGHLIGHTS

 - Moore‘s groundbreaking Art and Special Education Symposium will commemorate its sixth year with an esteemed roster of previous keynote speakers on November 15 on a program titled “Art: The Portal to Reaching Students with Special Needs.”

-- Congratulations to Moore alumna and faculty member Lynne Horoschak '66 on being named the PA Art Educator of the Year.
+- Congratulations to Moore alumna and faculty member Lynne Horoschak '66 is the Monthly Mentor for the NAEA blog: http://www.arteducators.org/learning/monthly-mentor

 The Master of Arts in Art Education with an Emphasis in Special Populations is a one-of-its-kind graduate program for students passionate about educating art students with disabilities as well as typical students.